Norwegian County Road 411

 Norwegian county road 411 (Fv411) is a Norwegian county road in Agder county, Norway.
-The 27.8 km long road runs between Tvedestrand and Risør municipalities.
-The western end of the road starts at the junction of Norwegian County Road 410 in the town of Tvedestrand in Tvedestrand municipality.
-It then heads along the coastline until it reaches the junction with Norwegian County Road 416 at Bossvika in Risør municipality.
+The 27.8 km long road runs through Tvedestrand Municipality and Risør Municipality.
+The western end of the road starts at the junction of Norwegian County Road 410 in the town of Tvedestrand in Tvedestrand Municipality.
+It then heads along the coastline until it reaches the junction with Norwegian County Road 416 at Bossvika in Risør Municipality.